-Proposed procedure and order of speaking for virtual hearings
+Proposed procedure and order of speaking for Hackney Carriage and Private Hire hearings

-- The Licensing Officer/Other Council Officer presents report - Applicant will make their Application - Questions of the Applicant by all parties, Members of the Committee/Sub-Committee to go first - Responsible Authorities and Other Persons will make their representations. - Questions of the Responsible Authorities and Other Persons.
-Members of the Committee/Sub-Committee to go first. - All parties will be given an opportunity to sum up (with the party who spoke last to go first).
-The hearing will then conclude. - Sub-Committee will deliberate in private with Legal Adviser and Clerk present.
-(Councillors new to Licensing may observe but will not take part in the decision making). - Notification of the Sub Committee's decision will be given within the period of five working days beginning with the day or the last day on which the hearing was held in accordance with the regulations.
-The notification of decision will include information about the right of appeal as appropriate. - The Legal Adviser will advise parties of any right of appeal as appropriate at the conclusion of the hearing.
+- 1. The Licensing Officer presents their report. - 2.
+Questions of the Licensing Officer on their report.
+Members of the Sub-Committee to go first, then the applicant/licence holder. - 3.
+Applicant/licence holder presents their case. - 4.
+Questions of the applicant/licence holder by all parties, Members of the Committee/Sub-Committee to go first. - 5.
+All parties will be given an opportunity to sum up (with the party who spoke last to go first).
+The Hearing will then conclude. - 6.
+Sub-Committee will deliberate in private with Legal Adviser and Clerk present.
+(Councillors new to Licensing may observe deliberations but will not take part in the decision making). - 7.
+Notification of the decision will be given following deliberations at the conclusion of the hearing, to be followed by a written decision letter where possible within the period of five working days beginning with the day or the last day on which the hearing was held. - 8.
+The Legal Adviser will advise parties of any right of appeal as appropriate at the conclusion of the Hearing.
+Information about the right of appeal as appropriate will also be included in the written decision letter.